 – interim injunction rejection (in Roche v Cipla) as a precedent,

-– Natco’s filing of Compulsory license for the same patent (Natco earlier filed for the pre grant opposition for the same patent attacking its validity and later seeking to get compulsory license to produce generic version of the drug and export to Nepal),
+– Natco’s filing of Compulsory license for the same patent (Natco earlier filed for the pre-grant opposition for the same patent attacking its validity and later seeking to get compulsory license to produce a generic version of the drug and export to Nepal),

 – the selection patent application ‘507 later filed in India specifically pertaining to Polymorph B and suppression of material patent information.

-All these are core issues (some of them were being discussed in Cipla too) which are being argued in the ongoing trial.
-Natco argued and proved by showing X-ray diffraction data that Tarceva is actually Polymorph B form of the compound claimed in suit patent ‘774, and that the Form B is claimed in ‘507 and not in the patent of question thus there could be no question of infringement.
-The Court will be hearing the Roche v Natco matter on a daily basis from July 27, 2010 onwards.
+All these are core issues (some of them were being discussed in Cipla too) that are being argued in the ongoing trial.
+Natco argued and proved by showing X-ray diffraction data that Tarceva is actually Polymorph B form of the compound claimed in suit patent ‘774, and that Form B is claimed in ‘507 and not in the patent of the question thus there could be no question of infringement.
+The Court will be hearing the Roche v Natco matter on a daily basis from July 27, 2010, onwards.

-Roche and Ranbaxy plus others Roche got another blow meanwhile (in April 2010) when it lost patent rights (IN207232) over its anti-viral drug Valcyte (Valgancyclovir Hydrochloride), following the post grant opposition filed by Ranbaxy, Cipla and four other parties including Pharma companies and Indian NGOs.
-Valcyte is L-valine ester prodrug of known anti-viral drug “Gancyclvoir”.
-The patent was rejected primarily on grounds of lack of inventive step over US patent US 4957924 which claims L- valine ester prodrug of structurally similar nucleoside analogue and an anti-viral drug “Acyclovir” with improved oral bioavailability and is marketed as a hydrochloride (HCl) salt of said L-valine ester as Valacyclvoir Hydrochloride.
-It was argued that a person skilled in the art would be motivated to follow the same route to improve the oral bioavailability of Gancyclovir by forming its L-Valine ester prodrug and forming HCl salt of said ester with reasonable expectation of success.
-As regarding Section 3d here, it was held that increase in oral bioavailability is not an increase in therapeutic efficacy as both prodrug and the original drug are same classes of anti viral drugs and achieve the same therapeutically.
-The complete decision could be read here.
+Roche and Ranbaxy plus others Roche got another blow meanwhile (in April 2010) when it lost patent rights (IN207232) over its anti-viral drug Valcyte (Valganciclovir Hydrochloride), following the post-grant opposition filed by Ranbaxy, Cipla and four other parties including Pharma companies and Indian NGOs.
+Valcyte is an L-valine ester prodrug of the known anti-viral drug “Gancyclvoir”.
+The patent was rejected primarily on grounds of lack of inventive step over the US patent US 4957924 which claims L- valine ester prodrug of structurally similar nucleoside analog and an anti-viral drug “Acyclovir” with improved oral bioavailability and is marketed as a hydrochloride (HCl) salt of said L-valine ester as Valacyclovir Hydrochloride.
+It was argued that a person skilled in the art would be motivated to follow the same route to improve the oral bioavailability of Gancyclovir by forming its L-Valine ester prodrug and forming HCl salt of the said ester with a reasonable expectation of success.
+As regarding Section 3d here, it was held that an increase in oral bioavailability is not an increase in therapeutic efficacy as both prodrug and the original drug are the same classes of antiviral drugs and achieve the same therapeutically.

 Key issues emerged

-- Interpretation of the controversial Section 3d: The section 3d is under debate for quite some time now ever since the Novartis Gleevec case took off in India and its interpretation in the Madras High Court.
+- Interpretation of the controversial Section 3d: Section 3d is under debate for quite some time now ever since the Novartis Gleevec case took off in India and its interpretation in the Madras High Court.
 The Court in the same case interpreted “efficacy” as “therapeutic efficacy” only and not in terms of enhancement in bioavailability or other pharmacological parameters.
 This ruling has been followed since then and the cases that follow and the cases we discussed above.
-The major issue revolving around is the lack of any quatifier for the term “efficacy” which makes the section open ended to be interpreted by courts at their own discretion.
+The major issue revolving around is the lack of any qualifier for the term “efficacy” which makes the section open-ended to be interpreted by courts at their own discretion.

-- Public Interest issue: In developing Countries like India, the issues like drug price and drug affordability make it unlikely that they will be able to resist pressure from their own citizens in favor of multinational drug companies like Roche.
-TRIPS intented to benefit both innovator and generic industries and both developed and developing nations , the balance seems to be little tilted towards the generic pharma world as pricing issue takes priority in most of the cases as discussed above
+- Public Interest issue: In developing countries like India, the issues like drug price and drug affordability make it unlikely that they will be able to resist pressure from their own citizens in favor of multinational drug companies like Roche.
+TRIPS intended to benefit both innovator and generic industries and both developed and developing nations, the balance seems to be little tilted towards the generic pharma world as pricing issue takes priority in most of the cases as discussed above

 - Setback for innovation and R &D: The developed (innovator) industry should formulate some strategy for designing around drug prices in developing countries so that rewards for millions of dollars spent on research and innovation do not get diluted.